jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   because the name is not in the signature for ``duration``

-* I add it to the signature and set its default value to :ref:`None`
+* I add it and set its default value to :ref:`None`

   .. code-block:: python